EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 EA Sports didn’t just survive losing the FIFA name.
 They proved the FIFA brand was never the source of their $7 billion empire.

 The $7 billion question was never whether EA needed FIFA.
 It was whether FIFA needed EA.
-The answer is now painfully clear: FIFA lost its biggest commercial partner and gained nothing but empty promises about future game releases that may never match EA’s dominance.

-EA turned a football simulator into a microtransaction empire worth billions.
-They proved the FIFA name was just marketing overhead they no longer needed to pay.
+The answer is now painfully clear.
+FIFA lost its biggest commercial partner and gained nothing but empty promises about future game releases that may never match EA’s dominance.
+EA turned a football simulator into a microtransaction empire worth billions and proved the FIFA name was just marketing overhead they no longer needed to pay.

 Leave a Comment